deweyapp/dewey-website/README.md

 ![screenshot](webstore/screenshot-3.jpg)

-Clicking on the Title of a bookmark will bring up this edit window where you can edit the title, url and add custom tags.
+Clicking on the title of a bookmark will bring up this edit window where you can edit the title, url and add custom tags.
 You can also delete a bookmark from Chrome.

 ![screenshot](webstore/screenshot-4.jpg)